superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 ## Why do multi-attribute vector search

 [Vector search](https://superlinked.com/vectorhub/building-blocks/vector-search/introduction) represents a revolution in information retrieval.
 Vector embedding - by taking account of context and semantic meaning - empowers vector search to return more relevant and accurate results, handle not just structured but also unstructured data and multiple languages, and scale.
-But to generate high quality responses in real-world applications (e.g., e-comm, recSys, etc.), we often need to assign different weights to specific attributes of our data objects.
+But to generate high quality responses in real-world applications, we often need to assign different weights to specific attributes of our data objects.

 There are two common approaches to multi-attribute vector search.
 In both approaches, we start by embedding each attribute of a data object separately.
 The main difference between these two approaches is in how our embeddings are *stored* and *searched*.

 1. the *naive* approach - store each attribute vector in separate vector stores (one per attribute), perform a separate search for each attribute, combine search results, and post-process (e.g., weight) as required.
 2. the *Superlinked* approach - concatenate and store all attribute vectors in the same vector store (using Superlinked's built-in funtionality), which allows us to *search just once*, with attendant efficiency gains.
 Superlinked's `spaces` *also* let us weight each attribute at query time to surface more relevant results, with no post-processing.

-Below, we'll build a monster finder tool for Dungeons and Dragons using each of these two approaches to see how they compare.
-These simple implementations, especially the second, will illustrate how to create more powerful and flexible search systems, ones that can handle complex, multi-faceted queries with ease.
+Below, we'll use these two approaches to implement a multi-attribute vector search tool - a Dungeons and Dragons monster finder!
+Our simple implementations, especially the second, will illustrate how to create more powerful and flexible search systems, ones that can handle complex, multi-faceted queries with ease, whatever your use case.

 If you're new to vector similarity search, don't worry!
 We've got you covered - check out our [building blocks articles](https://superlinked.com/vectorhub/building-blocks).

-Okay, let's get into it.
+Okay, let's go monster hunting!

 ## A Dungeons & Dragons use case